konrad-rzonca/technical-interviewer/README.md

 - **Right Panel**: Related questions with answered status and category information

 Each section has independent scrolling for better usability with large question sets.

+## Responsive Design

+The application adapts to different screen sizes with:

+- **Content-Aware Layout**: Columns in the question navigation adjust based on available width, ensuring content is always readable
+- **Consistent Columns**: All skill level groups maintain the same column layout for visual coherence
+- **Dynamic UI Elements**: UI components adapt their size and layout based on screen dimensions
+- **Balanced Information Density**: Content remains readable regardless of screen size

+## Performance Optimizations

+The application is optimized for smooth performance even with large question sets:

+- **Component Splitting**: UI broken down into focused, reusable components to minimize re-renders
+- **Memoization**: React.memo used extensively to prevent unnecessary refreshes
+- **Error Boundaries**: Graceful error handling that maintains app stability
+- **Virtualization Support**: Groundwork laid for windowing long lists, rendering only visible elements

 ## Category Structure